-In notifying the superinte endent, the parents will abide by the following: ☐ The objection wi writing; based on religious beliefs; ll state which activities or studies violate their religious beliefs; ll state why these activities or studies violate their religious beliefs; and ll state a proposed alternate activity or study. when a student requests to limited to, staff available student is excluded, avail excluded, number of students. have discretion to make this determination.
-The factors the superintendent will consider to be excluded from a program or activity because of religious beliefs include, but are not to supervise a student who wishes to be excluded, space to house the student while the lable superintendent-approved alternative course of study or activity while the student is lents who wish to be excluded, whether allowing the exclusion places the school in a particular religion, and whether the program or activity is required for promotion to the aduation.
+In notifying the superintendent, the parents will abide by the following:

+- The notice is in writing; - The objection is based on religious beliefs; - The objection will state which activities or studies violate their religious beliefs; - The objection will state why these activities or studies violate their religious beliefs; and - The objection will state a proposed alternate activity or study.

+The superintendent will have discretion to make this determination.
+The factors the superintendent will consider when a student requests to be excluded from a program or activity because of religious beliefs include, but are not limited to, staff available to supervise a student who wishes to be excluded, space to house the student while the student is excluded, available superintendent-approved alternative course of study or activity while the student is excluded, number of students who wish to be excluded, whether allowing the exclusion places the school in a position of supporting a particular religion, and whether the program or activity is required for promotion to the next grade level or for graduation.

 Legal Reference: U.S. Const. amend.
+I.

-I. Lee v.
+Lee v.
 Weisman, 112 S.Ct.
 2649 (1992).
 Lemon v.
 Kurtzman, 403 U.S. 602 (1971).

 Graham v.
 Central Community School District of Decatur County, 608 F.Supp.
+531

-531 (S.D.
+(S.D.
 Iowa 1985).

 Iowa Code §§ 256.11(6); 279.8 (2009).

-Cross Reference: 603 Instructional Curriculum 606.3 School Ceremonies and Observances
+606.3 School Ceremonies and Observances